jlinclabs/stampede/SPEC.md

 As centralized applications are replaced with decentralized networks and protocols, the need for "proof of event sequence" has become critical.

-When validating a digital event; Proof-of-Identity (authorship) is solved with cryptographic key pairs, However Proof-of-When that event happened requires either trust-in-all-parties or 3rd party attestation.
+When validating a digital event; Proof-of-Identity (authorship) is solved with cryptographic key pairs, however Proof-of-When that event happened requires either trust-in-all-parties or 3rd party attestation.

-Current solutions "anchor" dWeb events by piggybacking on cryptocurrency ledgers, paying expensive fees for consensus algorithms, which represent overkill for anchoring data.
+Current solutions "anchor" dWeb events by piggybacking on cryptocurrency ledgers, paying extra fees for expensive cryptocurrency consensus algorithms, which is wasteful for just anchoring data.

-Stampede solves the Proof-of-When problem by providing decentralized sequencing at close-to-cost prices.
+Stampede solves the Proof-of-When problem by providing decentralized sequencing at predictably stable close-to-cost prices.

 Stampede is a level one (L1) blockchain who's sole purpose is sequence ordering events across distributed and distrusted applications.